How to Get Scholarship to Study Abroad from Bangladesh

 • Country or subject-specific undergraduate awards

-If you are now in Class 11, Class 12, or just completed HSC, start early.
-Build your activity profile, prepare for IELTS, collect documents, and research deadlines at least one year before your target intake.
+If you are in Class 11, Class 12 or have just completed HSC, start early.
+Build your activity profile, prepare for IELTS, collect documents and track deadlines at least one year before your target intake.

 That difference matters.

-For undergraduate study, focus on academic results, English score, essays, extracurriculars, and financial need.
-You may also need SAT or other tests for some US universities.
+For undergraduate study, focus on academic results, English score, essays, extracurriculars and financial need.
+Some US universities may also require SAT or other tests.

-Undergraduate scholarships are available, but full funding is harder to find than partial tuition awards.
+Full undergraduate funding is harder to find than partial tuition awards, but it is not impossible.

 For PhD scholarships, research fit matters more than general motivation.

-You should prepare a research proposal, contact potential supervisors, show previous research experience, and prove that your topic has academic value.
+Prepare a research proposal, contact potential supervisors, show previous research experience and prove that your topic has academic value.

 For the USA and Canada, graduate assistantships can also reduce costs.
 Teaching assistantships and research assistantships may cover tuition and provide a stipend.